The UK Government announced it would the warship to the Gulf amid escalating tensions with Iran (Picture: MOD).

 There is no 'mid-ships' passage like on the Type 42s and there are a lot of flat surfaces, giving the vessel a slab-sided appearance.

 In radar parlance, this all gives the Type 45 a 'clean' appearance, making her trickier to spot and identify on radar operators' screens.

-The onboard Seagnat system aids her ‘stealth ship’ characteristics.
-It is a decoy system which uses radar jamming and radar deception (projecting a false signature) to help disguise the ship and crucially fool missiles.
+The onboard Seagnat system aids her 'stealth ship' characteristics.
+It is a decoy system that uses radar jamming and radar deception (projecting a false signature) to help disguise the ship and crucially fool missiles.

 Having an advanced warship is great, but any platform is only as good as those operating it.

 One hundred and ninety-one Royal Navy sailors and officers make up the standard Type 45 crew – although they can accommodate up to 285.